-Pay for farmers/farm managers varies depending on experience, level of responsibility, farm type, and the profitability of the farm.
+Pay for farmers/farm managers varies depending on experience, level of responsibility, farm type, and the earnings of the farm.

-- sheep and beef farm managers earn an average of $64,000 a year.
+According to the 2018 Federated Farmers/Rabobank survey, sheep and beef farm managers earn an average of $65,000 a year.

-Farmers who own their own property and stock may earn significantly more than farm managers, depending on the profitability of their farms.
+Farmers who own their own property and stock may earn significantly more than farm managers.

 - free or subsidised accommodation or housing

 - free or subsidised power supply and telephone connections

 - free or subsidised meat and other foods produced on the farm